tobsirl/complete-intro-containers/README.md

 ### exec

 This allows you to execute a command against a running container.
 This is different from `docker run` because `docker run` will start a new container whereas `docker exec` runs the command in an already-running container.

+### import / export

+Allows you to dump out your container to a tar ball.
+You can also import a tar ball as well.